 You can spend all you like on a hi-fi, TV and home entertainment system but you’re only really going to get the best out of them if you invest in a good set of speakers.
 Don’t know where to start?
 Let Crowdstorm guide you through the speaker comparison process.

 At Crowdstorm we help you compare the best speaker deals from the world’s best manufacturers, and then buy from the UK’s leading retailers.
-But it’s worth pointing out here that while we have all kinds of speakers on the site they’re not all on this page.
-For example, we have a dedicated page for PC speakers and for car speakers.

 Where to start?

 There are two key considerations here: what will the speakers be primarily used for (audio or visual); and how big is the space?

 If you’re wanting speakers that will get the best out of your music collection, a simple stereo set up (2.0) is all you’ll need.
 However, for the best multimedia experience you’ll be wanting a surround sound set up (likely 5.1 – meaning five small speakers to the sides and behind you, and a bass subwoofer in the middle).

 In terms of speaker size, you really don’t need huge speakers for your average room.
 A normal speaking voice is measured at around 70 decibels (dB) while an orchestral climax is about 105dB.
 Of course you don’t want to be pumping out volume near a unit’s top end, as you’ll lose performance – but do you really need orchestra-sized sound on your front room?